Smart Contract Risks in DeFi Lending: What You Need to Know

 Euler Finance (March 2023)

-Euler Finance, a well-established lending protocol on Ethereum, lost approximately $197 million due to a vulnerability in its donation and liquidation logic.
-The attacker used flash loans to exploit the flaw.
-Remarkably, the attacker later returned the funds after negotiations with the Euler team.
+Euler Finance lost approximately $197 million due to a flaw in its donation and liquidation logic.
+The attacker used flash loans to exploit the vulnerability.
+Remarkably, the attacker later returned the funds after negotiations — but that outcome was far from guaranteed.

 Mango Markets (October 2022)

-Mango Markets, a Solana-based lending platform, lost approximately $114 million when an attacker manipulated the price of the MNGO token to inflate their collateral value, then borrowed against it.
-The attacker, Avraham Eisenberg, publicly took credit for the exploit.
-He was later arrested and convicted of fraud and market manipulation by U.S. authorities in 2024.
+The Mango Markets exploit cost approximately $114 million.
+The attacker manipulated MNGO token prices to inflate their collateral value, then borrowed against it.
+Avraham Eisenberg publicly took credit and was later arrested and convicted by U.S. authorities in 2024.

 Cream Finance (October 2021)

-Cream Finance suffered a flash loan attack that drained approximately $130 million.
-The exploit leveraged a complex series of transactions involving flash loans and price manipulation across multiple tokens.
+Cream Finance suffered a flash loan attack that drained approximately $130 million through complex transactions involving price manipulation across multiple tokens.

 How to Evaluate Smart Contract Audits